 - Select the worksheet you want to export

 - In the upper dropdown list the option (New book)

 - Check the option Create a copy

-In Excel 2013 and later, it is possible to drag & drop a worksheet between 2 workbooks.
+In Excel 2013 and later, there are tips to move or copy an Excel worksheet between 2 workbooks.

 - Place your workbooks side by side

 - Select the worksheet you want to transfer

 - Your worksheet has been moved 😍😎